 We like to think of rapists as scary strangers.
-In truth, though, they are often charming.
-And victims often know their attackers.
+In truth, though, they are often charming…and often known to their victims.

 I know, I know.
 It’s a scary thought.
 I mean, I knew the guy who raped me, but it didn’t occur to me until a few years ago that I probably know others too.
 But then I thought about it.
 There was a friend in high school that accused a mutual male friend of ours of raping her.
 And there was the father of a friend who went to jail for having sex with his step-daughter.
 And there was a guy early in our marriage that flirted with all the ladies, harmlessly we all thought.
 But then he tried to kiss me and I found out he did that to others as well.
 I don’t know if he was anything more than creepy, but I don’t know that he wasn’t either.